Bind data from RESTful web services to Syncfusion® Blazor components

-In this topic, you can learn how to retrieve data from RESTful web services, bind data to a Grid component, and perform CRUD operations.
-Here, data is fetched from the ODataV4 service using ODataV4Adaptor of SfDataManger
+This article shows how to retrieve data from a RESTful web services, bind it to the Grid component, and perform CRUD operations.
+Data is fetched from an ODatav4 service using the ODataV4Adaptor of SfDataManager.

-It is recommended to choose the suitable adaptor based on the RESTful service which you are using to bind data for the Syncfusion Blazor component.
+Choose the suitable adaptor based on the RESTful service which you are using to bind data for the Syncfusion® Blazor component.
 Refer to the following documentation to know about the available Adaptors of SfDataManager.

 Prerequisite software